WeblateOrg/weblate/docs/admin/addons.rst

 ++++++++++++++++++++++++++++

 You can also use addons to execute external scripts.
-This used to be intergrated in Weblate, but now you have to write little code to wrap your script with an addon.
+This used to be integrated in Weblate, but now you have to write little code to wrap your script with an addon.

 .. literalinclude:: ../../weblate/addons/example_pre.py